Timeline of Golden History

 The Golden branch of the Jefferson County Public Library donated their local history collection to GHM&P in 2015.
 The gift included 180 rolls of microfilm and almost 150 years of the Transcript.

 Responding to public demand, the museum quickly committed to making the resource publicly available by digitizing the collection and making them fully accessible and free online.
 Since obtaining the collection, the museum forged a partnership with both the Jefferson County Archives and the Colorado State Library to work with the existing Colorado Historic Newspaper Collection.
 Over the next four years, the Jefferson County Archives has generously pledged to help fund this digitization project and see it through to completion.

-Digitization finally started last year.
-Issues of the Colorado Transcript from 1925 through June 1948 went live in December 2017.
+Digitization finally started in 2017.
+Issues of the Colorado Transcript from 1925 through November 1960 are now live.

 Look for yourself.
 For the first time anyone can easily jump in and explore the Depression and World War II eras in Jefferson County and Golden.

 Other Trusted Resources

 We offer the following links (in no particular order) to help you find the right local, county and state resources for your own needs.
 We use these same websites for our own research, and we know there’s always something new to discover.